microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

 In `Completion policy`, there are settings for `Min Failed Instances` and `Min Succeed Instances`. `Min Failed Instances` means the number of failed tasks to fail the entire job.
 It should be -1 or no less than 1.
 If it is set to -1, the job will always succeed regardless of any task failure.
 Default value is 1, which means 1 failed task will cause an entire job failure. `Min Succeed Instances` means the number of succeeded tasks to succeed the entire job.
 It should be -1 or no less than 1.
 If it is set to -1, the job will only succeed until all tasks are completed and `Min Failed Instances` is not triggered.
 Default value is -1.

-If a job doesn't succeed after it satisfies `Completion policy`, the failure is caused by an unknown error, and `Retry count` is larger than 0, the whole job will be retried.
+If a job: 1. doesn't succeed after it satisfies `Completion policy`, 2. fails with an unknown error, and 3. has a `Retry count` larger than 0, the whole job will be retried.
 Set `Retry count` to a larger number if you need more retries.

 Finally, for `Task retry count`, it is the maximum retry number for a single task.
 A special notice is that, this setting won't work unless you set `extras.gangAllocation` to `false` in the [job protocol](#job-protocol-export-and-import-jobs).